 Choosing from the Options List

 While keeping the three above guidelines in mind, refer to your Options List (which you keep updated).
 The Options List is a list of all the possible tasks and projects that you can choose from to fill up your plate with tasks and activities for the day.
-As you are considering the next task/activity (from the Options List) to include on today’s agenda, both your my-now and your my-next will work together to give their advice.
-My-next will be concerned with issues of the importance or urgency of each potential task/activity.
-My-now will be concerned with ensuring that a given task/activity can be enjoyable and that, as a group, they can all flow together without a lot of pressure, also having some space for spontaneity.
+As you are considering the next task/activity (from the Options List) to include on today’s agenda, both your Now and your Next will work together to give their advice.
+Next will be concerned with issues of the importance or urgency of each potential task/activity.
+Now will be concerned with ensuring that a given task/activity can be enjoyable and that, as a group, they can all flow together without a lot of pressure, also having some space for spontaneity.

 Inserting your choice into the day

 When you select the first task/activity in starting to fill up your plate for the day, underpromise when you create an estimate of how much time it will take (say 45 minutes).
 Then subtract that amount of time from the total still available (leaving 5 hours and 15 minutes to still play with, in this example).
 If the task/activity is either too big to get completely finished for the day or you’re not sure how long it might take or you need to break it up to satisfy your Now, then set your schedule to spend a limited time on it (again, like 45 minutes, even though you may not be able to finish it in 45 minutes).
 You then pick up where you left off on that task/activity on the next or another day, if necessary.
 With this approach you ensure that your day’s plan is prudent and can be finished at least 95% of the time.